Holden Logo

 Meaning and History

 James Alexander Holden immigrated to Australia from the British city of Walsall.
-Having appeared there in 1852, he opened a saddle and saddle workshop in Adelaide four years later.
+Having appeared there in 1852, he opened a saddle workshop in Adelaide four years later.
 In 1879, the son of the founder, Henry James Holden, joined the family business.
-In 1885, the German H. A. Frost became a partner in the business, so later, the company was named Holden & Frost Ltd.
+In 1885, the German H. A. Frost became a business partner, so the company was later named Holden & Frost Ltd.

 Many years later (in 1905), James’ grandson, Edward Holden, took up the job.
-He started the active development of the company and took on various orders, including the repair of car upholstery.
-Then the young industrialist began to re-equip the outdated chassis, install bodies, grind and paint them.
-The requirements of the war period forced the enterprise in 1917 to completely switch to the manufacture of bodies.
+He began active development at the company and took on various orders, including repairing car upholstery.
+Then the young industrialist began re-equipping the outdated chassis, installing bodies, grinding, and painting them.
+The requirements of the war period forced the enterprise in 1917 to switch to manufacturing bodies completely.
 To do this, Henry James Holden opened a new company and, in 1919, registered it as Holden’s Motor Body Builders Ltd.

-The company specialized in bodywork for a long time, building three factories for this: first in Adelaide, then in Geelong, and Woodville.
-As a result, it has become the exclusive bodywork supplier for General Motors.
+The company specialized in bodywork for a long time, building three factories: Adelaide, Geelong, and Woodville.
+As a result, it has become General Motors’ exclusive bodywork supplier.
 They were suitable for platforms for a wide range of world-famous car brands.
-In 1926, an expanded structure of the Australian enterprise General Motors Limited appeared with production workshops in many continent cities.
+In 1926, an expanded structure of the Australian enterprise General Motors Limited appeared with production workshops in many cities on the continent.
 Only the Woodville plant, which produced body parts and cars, remained independent.
 Holden’s Motor Body Builders Ltd. merged in 1931. with General Motors (Australia) Pty Ltd, which gave rise to General Motors-Holden Ltd.

-Then there were many more transformations with ups and downs until, in the 2010s, production was shaken by the falling Australian dollar.
+Then, there were many more transformations with ups and downs until, in the 2010s, production was shaken by the falling Australian dollar.
 It became unprofitable.
-In the fall of 2017, the Elizabeth plant was closed, and the Holden Commodore was discontinued.
-And in the winter of 2020, General Motors Corporation announced that by the beginning of 2021, Holden would be completely liquidated.
+The Elizabeth plant was closed in fall 2017, and the Holden Commodore was discontinued.
+In the winter of 2020, General Motors Corporation announced that Holden would be completely liquidated by the beginning of 2021.
 GM Specialty Vehicles appeared instead.
-Its tasks include the supply of Chevrolet Silverado and Corvette C8 vehicles.
-So in December 2020, the logo with the corporate lion and stone disappeared.
+Its tasks include supplying Chevrolet Silverado and Corvette C8 vehicles.
+So, in December 2020, the logo with the corporate lion and stone disappeared.
 He moved into the category of rare symbolism.

 What is Holden?